inet-framework/inet-tutorials/wireless/doc/step11.rst

    :language: xml

-Having obstacles is not enough in itself, we also need to teach the model of the wireless medium to take them into account.
+Having obstacles is not enough in itself; we also need to teach the model of the wireless medium to take them into account.
 This is done by specifying an obstacle loss model.
 Since our model contains ``UnitDiskRadioMedium``, we specify :ned:`IdealObstacleLoss`.
 With